msppstata/quant1/05-Modifying-Data-I.md

 * You can do this easily, if you are working in a do-file.

 ### A note on drop (DANGER):
-You can use the command `drop` to remove variables from your dataset.
-However, this should be done RARELY and will likely NEVER be in your do file.
-If at all possible, fix the mistake in your do-file instead and rerun all your commands.
+* You can use the command `drop` to remove variables from your dataset.
+* However, it is bad practice to use `drop` when you need to recreate a variable.
+* Instead, fix the mistake in your do-file and rerun all your commands.
 ```
 gen testdrop
 drop testdrop